miquido/Aegithalos/README.md

 labelSetup.apply(on: myLabel)
 ```

-... or even instantiate new, mutated subjects conforming to `EmptyInstantiable`.
+... or even instantiate new subjects (conforming to `EmptyInstantiable`) with mutations applied.

 ```swift
 let newLabelAfterSetup = labelSetup.instantiate()